brumai/brumai.github.io/README.md

 * Wealth Wizards - Provide the pizza and beer at our main events. :) Wealth Wizards have built the UK's first digital financial adviser.
 * Aston University - Very kindly let us use their awesome lecture theatres for our big monthly meetups 💖
 * Packt - Are sponsoring our podcast and also produce some of the best technical books out there. 🚀
+* Google Developers - match us up with speakers and provide funding for events
 * AlphaWorks - Birmingham's best co-working space let us use their space for our workshops and study groups
 * sli.do - Let us use their awesome event collaborate software for free :) 💝